oercompbiomed/Seili-2020/README.md

-# Seili-2020
+# NordBioMedNet Summer School 2020: Computational Biomedicine in Brain Tumors

-NordBioMedNet Summer School 2020: Computational Biomedicine in Brain Tumors
+This year the course will virtual (not on Seili) due to the current situation with COVID-19.